Rcatala18/Rcatala18/README.md

-# Hi there, I'm Rcatala18 👋
+# Hi there, I'm Rafael Catalá 👋

 ## 🚀 About Me
 I'm a **Mechatronics Engineer**, **Software Developer**, and **QA Automation Engineer** passionate about building robust systems and automating processes for maximum productivity.
 I thrive on challenging projects, teamwork, and continuous learning.